The Importance of Employee Advocacy with Privacy on the Rise

 But that doesn't mean that the same result — business growth — can't still be achieved.

 If you think about it, these privacy regulations want us to go back to the roots.
 To have social media do what they were born to do: sharing and delivering valuable information to establish genuine connections.
-The same way people prefer talking to a real person from a helpdesk, suggestions and advertising works best when it comes from a person, not an algorithm.
+In the same way people prefer talking to a real person from a helpdesk, suggestions, and advertising works best when it comes from a person, not an algorithm.

 The problem is scaling, of course.

-Embrace privacy and up your social marketing game at the same time
+Embrace privacy and up your social media marketing game

 Your peers have the power to gain the trust of the people they reach through a social media network because the messaging hinges on the existing personal connection.
 Because you know the people in your network, you are able to choose the right words to speak to them.
 This means that a peer's network is the perfect place for that person to raise brand awareness, recruit or even sell.